martamihai88/martamihai88.github.io/README.md

 ## Instructions

-- There are 3 characters to choose from and has 3 lifes.
+- There are 3 characters to choose from and has 3 life's.
 - The player needs to gather as much eggs and gold as possible.These are  generate when the player reaches the water.
 - The player needs to avoid the bombs and the pigs.
 ## Features